How to attach the tassel to your creation? Discover our tip!

 With a ruler, make dots every 0.4mm (to cut the fringes at regular intervals).

-4. CUT THE FRINGES FROM THE POMPOM
+4. CUT THE TASSEL FRINGES

-5. STICK THE ROUND LACE
+5. GLUE THE ROUND LACE